 Orthofeet’s premium orthotic insoles are included ($40 value).
 Their 4-layers unique structure re-aligns the foot and the body to ease pain from the soles up the knees, hips, and lower back.
 The top layer is made with an anti-microbial foam that keeps the feet in a healthy environment away from fungus and bacterial growth.

 Another great feature here is the innovative Tie-less lacing system.
-Fastening and unfastening are very convenient, especially for people who have difficulties bending down.
-The additional heel straps provide superior rear foot support for an overall excellent foot stability.
+Fastening and unfastening is very convenient, especially for people who have difficulties bending down.
+The additional heel straps provide superior rear foot support for excellent foot stability.

-Last but not least, Orthofeet offers a 60-days wear test and a 100% money-back guarantee.
+Last but not least, Orthofeet offers a 60-day wear test and a 100% money-back guarantee.

-Orthofeet offers the largest shoe catalog for men with diabetes and neuropathy foot problems.
+Orthofeet offers the most extensive shoe catalog for men with diabetes and neuropathy foot problems.
 Browse through therapeutic sneakers, hiking boots, steel toe work shoes, loafers, dress shoes, sandals, or even slippers:

 Apex Unisex Ambulator T2000 Velcro Shoes

 Apex biomechanical footwear meets the highest standards for patients suffering from diabetes and neuropathy foot problems.
-The Ambulator T2000 style has been specially designed to alleviate the strongest foot pain.
+The Ambulator T2000 style has been designed to alleviate the sharpest foot pain.

 They’re made with a super-stretchy synthetic material that conforms to the shape of the feet without stressing them.
-The interior is very soft and entirely seamless to prevent friction on the skin.
+The interior is very soft and seamless to prevent skin friction.
 The velcro straps and the wide throat opening make the foot insertion easy and pain-free.

 What’s best about these neuropathy shoes is their great adjustability.
-People living with peripheral neuropathy often have poor blood circulation causing swollen feet and further foot complications.
+People with peripheral neuropathy often have poor blood circulation, causing swollen feet and further complications.
 To promote blood flow and limit stress on the foot, neuropathy footwear must fit perfectly.
-That’s why the Apex Ambulator T2000 style comes in 4 different foot widths and includes 1/2″ removable depth as well as 3 removable layers for fitting flexibility.
-Plus, the insoles are removable so you can also accommodate your own orthotics.
+That’s why the Apex Ambulator T2000 style comes in 4 different foot widths and includes 1/2″ removable depth and three removable layers for flexibility.
+The insoles are also removable so that you can accommodate your orthotics.

 These stretchy pain-relieving shoes are PDAC-verified for code A5500.
-It means they meet all the criteria from the Coding Guidelines for Off-the-Shelf Diabetic Shoes.
+It means they meet all the Coding Guidelines for Off-the-Shelf Diabetic shoe criteria.
 All Apex products are shipped for free and can be returned hassle-free.
-Apex also offers a 4 interest-free payment option if you can’t afford the price at once.
+Apex offers a 4-interest-free payment option if you can’t afford the price at once.